openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 has the Gaussian distribution.
 In this particular case, it can be shown that the solution of the least squares problem maximizes the likelihood.
+In other words, the least squares estimator is equivalent to the maximum likelihood estimator.

 This is the reason why, after a least squares calibration has been performed, the distribution of the residuals may be interesting to analyze.
 Indeed, if the distribution of the residuals is Gaussian and if the outputs are independent, then the least squares estimator is the maximum likelihood estimator, which gives a richer interpretation to the solution.
+This validation can be done by visually comparing the distribution of the residuals to the Gaussian distribution or by creating the QQ-Plot against the Gaussian distribution (see :ref:`qqplot_graph`).

 Regularization and ill-conditioned problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~